Child Abuse: Emotional Abuse by Parents

 If you want to save this information but don't think it is safe to take it home, see if a trusted friend can keep it for you.
 Plan ahead.
 Know who you can call for help, and memorize the phone number.

 Be careful online too.
 Your online activity may be seen by others.
 Do not use your personal computer or device to read about this topic.
 Use a safe computer such as one at work, a friend's house, or a library.

-The behavior of an emotionally abusive parent or caregiver does not support a child's healthy development and well-being—instead, it creates an environment of fear, hostility, or anxiety.
-A child is sensitive to the feeling, opinions, and actions of his or her parents.
+The behavior of an emotionally abusive parent or caregiver does not support a child's healthy development and well-being.
+Instead, it creates an environment of fear, hostility, or anxiety.
+A child is sensitive to the feeling, opinions, and actions of their parents.
 Emotionally harmful attitudes may include the following.